Updated September 1, 2020

 1) Positive Cash Flow

-And right about now, you're probably thinking; “Yeah?
+And right about now, you're probably thinking, "Yeah?
 Please tell me something I don't already know."
-As basic as this might seem, it bears repeating here because too many people have a tendency to focus on market value at the expense of cash flow.
+As basic as this might seem, it bears repeating here because too many people tend to focus on the market value at the expense of cash flow.
 Meanwhile, it's very possible to own a property with an excellent market value that does not generate positive cash flow.
-So rather than being attracted to a property for how much it's worth, always run the numbers to see if you'll have a profit once the costs of owning and running it are satisfied every month.
+Rather than being attracted to a property for how much it's worth, always run the numbers to see if you'll have a profit once the costs of owning and running it are satisfied every month.
 When you get into a property on this basis, even if its value diminishes, you will continue to make money.

 Does this sound too simple?
-Well, the most successful plans have a tendency to be quite simple.
-By ensuring positive cash flow, minimizing your risk, and maximizing the length of your tenancies, you'll make good money with minimal effort for many, many years.
+Well, the most successful plans tend to be quite simple.
+By using a rent evaluation tool like Rentometer, you can ensure positive cash flow, minimizing your risk, and maximizing your tenancy's length, you'll make good money with minimal effort for many, many years.

-Onerent is a rental leasing and management service for the modern owner and renter, managing over 1,000 properties across the San Francisco Bay Area, and Greater Seattle.
+Onerent is a rental leasing and management service for the modern owner and renter, managing over 1,000 properties across the San Francisco Bay Area and Greater Seattle.
 Onerent offers free real estate education and resources on the Build with Onerent Blog.
-Find answers to all your legal maintenance finance and leasing questions as well as real estate news that affecting the housing market.
+Find answers to all your legal maintenance finance and leasing questions and real estate news that is affecting the housing market.